Lets start 2 functions at the same time and wait until they both will finish:

 Now just imagine that you can do any blocking IO operations like sleep here (call HTTP methods, work with files, executing database queries) - just start as many as you want and wait.

-You would use server hardware with maximum efficency without spawning processes or threads which have a lot of overhead.
+You would use server hardware with maximum efficiency without spawning processes or threads which have a lot of overhead.

-And it is reality with Python 3.6+ asyncio!
+And it is a reality with Python 3.6+ asyncio!

 When you will not able to use it

 When you need multiple CPU operations in parallel.
 Coroutines should be used only for IO operations, like some HTTP client like aiohttp calls server.
-Blocking old libraries likr requests would block you thread, when aiohttp alows to do something else when you are waiting for server response.
+Blocking old libraries like requests would block your thread when aiohttp allows doing something else when you are waiting for server response.

-CPU operations like machine learning, some hard math, looping over huge arrays will still block your thread even if you wrap it in coroutine.
+CPU operations like machine learning, some hard math, looping over huge arrays will still block your thread even if you wrap it in a coroutine.
 Because your CPU is busy, it can't even exit to event loop while you calculate something.
-If you need speedup CPU calculations look at batch processing explanation and example
+If you need to speed up CPU calculations look at batch processing explanation and example

 - FastAPI for building REST services: https://github.com/tiangolo/fastapi